 Our particular efforts will be focusing on habitat restoration and protection in the native ranges for species of concern.

-While we do maintain captive groups of many of these species, we do not do so under the misconception that their offspring will help native populations.
+While we do maintain captive groups of many of these species, individuals already in captivity are not suitable for reintroduction to the wild, so we do not manage these animals under the misconception that their offspring will help native populations.
 Instead, we keep them for the following reasons-